sinewalker/sinewalker.github.io/posts/2018/4-bits-part3.md

 Sometimes exploring code is like a text-adventure game.
 The modules are like different rooms containing strange objects and it's not immediately clear what you should be doing next, or how to use the objects.

 In a text-adventure game, you need to `LOOK` at your surroundings to get your bearings and see what objects are around; `TAKE` objects, and even `EXAMINE` them once they're in your hands to uncover their secrets.
-Only then will you discover that the sword you just took has a powerful magical enscryption on it, for instance.
+Only then will you discover that the sword you just took has a powerful magical inscription on it, for instance.

 If the code you're exploring has *doc-comments*, then you can do the same thing: you can *look* at the module's description and an overview of classes and methods; or get the coding system to *describe* an object's properties and methods, how they should be called, what behavior to expect.